 The English Navy – with Drake in the Revenge, and Howard aboard the Ark Royal – began bombarding the seven-mile-long line of Spanish ships from a safe distance on 21st July, using their long-range heavy guns to their advantage.
 Little by little, the Armada advanced over the course of the next few days, being almost unaffected by the canon fire.

 The Armada was pursued up the Channel by Howard’s fleet until 23rd July.
-The Spaniards had reached Portland Bill, where they gained the weather advantage (weather gauge), meaning they could turn and attack the pursuing English ships.
-No real damage was done to either side by this point, save the storm damage.
+The Spaniards had reached Portland Bill, where they gained the weather advantage (weather gauge), meaning they could turn and attack the pursuing English ships easily.
+No real damage was done to either fleet by this point, save the storm damage.

 Not in formation, disoriented, and surprised, they were then attacked at dawn near Gravelines, giving its name to the battle which ensued.

 After just eight hours of furious fighting, Spain’s so-called Invincible Armada was brought to heel, with canon fire at a closer range from the English.
 The Armada had been strategically defeated: it was no longer feasible (if it ever had been) to attempt an invasion of England.
 It was home-time for the Spaniards.

 In a decisive battle, the superior English guns won the day, and the devastated Armada was forced to retreat north to Scotland, with a high number of men lost, as well as ships.

 With the English to the west, and the wind blowing north, the Spanish had to take the long route home: around Scotland, and down the west coast of Ireland, before heading south to the Mediterranean.
 Storms around the coast battered the remainder of the fleet on their journey, and they were desperately in need of supplies.

 Docking near Galway, a number of men were killed by the locals, who assumed they were invading; the Spanish had hoped for some brotherly Catholic assistance…